Break the Moss-Returns-Every-Year Cycle

 Preventative treatment means applying moss killer to vulnerable areas before moss establishes itself.
 Timing matters here.
 Early spring and mid-autumn are ideal, as these are the seasons when moss grows most aggressively.

 A light application every six months to high-risk areas (shaded spots, north-facing surfaces, anywhere you’ve had problems before) keeps moss from gaining a foothold.
 It’s far less effort than dealing with a full-blown infestation.
+If you’re unsure about how different moss killers compare for prevention, it’s worth understanding the options before committing to a product.

 Quick Prevention Checklist